Satellite

 Spaceships become satellites by accelerating or decelerating to reach orbital velocities, occupying an orbit high enough to avoid orbital decay due to drag in the presence of an atmosphere and above their Roche limit.
-Satellites are spacecraft launched from the surface into space by launch systems.
+Satellites are spacecrafts launched from the surface into space by launch systems.
 Satellites can then change or maintain their orbit by propulsion, usually by chemical or ion thrusters.
 As of 2018, about 90% of the satellites orbiting the Earth are in low Earth orbit or geostationary orbit; geostationary means the satellites stay still in the sky (relative to a fixed point on the ground).
 Some imaging satellites choose a Sun-synchronous orbit because they can scan the entire globe with similar lighting.
 As the number of satellites and amount of space debris around Earth increases, the threat of collision has become more severe.
 An orbiter is a spacecraft that is designed to perform an orbital insertion, entering orbit around an astronomical body from another, and as such becoming an artificial satellite.
 A small number of satellites orbit other bodies (such as the Moon, Mars, and the Sun) or many bodies at once (two for a halo orbit, three for a Lissajous orbit).

 Earth observation satellites gather information for reconnaissance, mapping, monitoring the weather, ocean, forest, etc. Space telescopes take advantage of outer space's near perfect vacuum to observe objects with the entire electromagnetic spectrum.
 Because satellites can see a large portion of the Earth at once, communications satellites can relay information to remote places.
 The signal delay from satellites and their orbit's predictability are used in satellite navigation systems, such as GPS.
-Crewed spacecrafts which are in orbit or remain in orbit, like Space stations, are artificial satellites as well.
+Crewed spacecraft which are in orbit or remain in orbit, like Space stations, are artificial satellites as well.